-Why worry about hitting the correct hotkey or manually clipping and editing your PC gameplay time when you can let AI computer vision do it for you?
+Why worry about hitting the correct hotkey or manually clipping and editing your PC gameplay time when you can let AI do it for you?

-You can also use our upcoming Powder for Creators software, which can comb through your hours-long stream videos to extract the best highlights.
+You can use Powder, which combs through your hours-long stream videos to extract the best highlights.
 Using this new software, streamers can easily create montages from their streaming sessions and use vertical or horizontal formatting for ultimate sharability.

 You can access these clips and highlights at any point, which means you can upload them and share them however you see fit.

-Powder currently supports more than 40 games, with more being added constantly.
+Powder will clip highlights in any stream, for all of the 50,000+ games available on Steam, Epic, and EA.
+But it also trains specific AI models on more than 40 games, with more being added constantly, so you have extra precise clips from the games you play most.
 If you love to stream games like Fortnite, Apex Legends, or Halo Infinite, you’ll love being able to stream them without having to put nearly as much thought into capturing your highlights yourself.